-Dr. Dey has held senior leadership and board roles at Johns Hopkins, Stanford, Carnegie Mellon, the University of Florida, the National Association for Colleges and Employers (NACE), the American College Personnel Association (ACPA), and various startups and non-profit organizations.
-His credentials include a PhD in Higher Education Administration, EdS in Higher Education Administration, MBA, MEd in Counseling Psychology, and BBA in Finance.
+Dr. Farouk Dey is a higher education and talent development executive with two decades of experience leading and transforming university organizations using innovations in technology, experiential learning, design thinking, community engagement, and resource development.
+He has approached his leadership and board roles at Johns Hopkins, Stanford, Carnegie Mellon, the University of Florida, the National Association for Colleges and Employers (NACE), the American College Personnel Association (ACPA), and various startups and non-profits with a passion for closing the gaps between the haves and have-nots.
+The same passion is apparent is many of his writings while he pursued a PhD and EdS in Educational Leadership with emphasis on higher education, MBA and MEd in Counseling Psychology, and BBA in Finance.

-A native of Algeria, Dr. Dey has been involved in education since a young age and has developed a passion for helping people and organizations achieve their ultimate potential.
-He was named one of LinkedIn’s Top Ten Voices in Education and is recognized in higher education circles for his thought-provoking writings, engaging speaking, and transformational leadership.
-Dr. Dey has served as a consultant for many organizations and universities, faculty at several institutes, and keynote speaker at many conferences in the US and around the world.
-Most notably, he led a four-year Department of State initiative to build career education and talent development programs at universities throughout the Philippines, taught transformative leadership courses for the Ministry of Education in Singapore, hosted dozens of international delegations from around the world, and delivered keynotes at conferences in Austria, Algeria, Egypt, France, Germany, Korea, Russia, and across the United States.
-The central theme of his work has been inclusion and equity of access to education and opportunity for all people regardless of background or social capital.
+A native of Algeria, Dr. Dey has been involved in education since a young age and has developed a passion for helping people and organizations achieve their ultimate potential regardless of their contextual limitations.
+He was named one of LinkedIn’s Top Ten Voices in Education and is recognized for his thought-provoking writings, engaging talks, and transformational leadership around issues of workforce development, future of work, career and life design, and diversity, equity, and inclusion.
+Fluent in Arabic and French with a broad perspective in international and multicultural issues, he has consulted for many organizations and universities, served as guest faculty at several institutes, and delivered keynote addresses at dozens of conferences in the US and around the world.
+Most notably, he led a four-year USAID initiative to build career education and talent development centers at universities throughout the Philippines, taught transformative leadership courses for the Ministry of Education in Singapore, hosted several international delegations from around the world, and delivered keynotes at conferences in Australia, Austria, Algeria, China, Egypt, France, Germany, Korea, the Philippines, Russia, Singapore, the UK, and across the United States.
+As illustrated in his TEDx Talk titled “Life Purpose Reconsidered” and Vision Chats with thought leaders from various industry sectors, the central theme of Dr. Dey’s work has consistently been equity of access to education and economic opportunity for all people regardless of background or social capital.

 JHU TEDx Talk: “Life Purpose Reconsidered”